Epistemic status: I mostly want to provide a starting point for discussion, not make any claims with high confidence.

 EA is carrying precious cargo: a unique, bold, and rigorous set of ideas for improving the world.
 I want us to pass this delicate inheritance to our future selves, our children, and their children, so they can iterate and improve on it and create the world we dream of.
 And I want to save a whole lot of kids from malaria as we sail along.

 If the ship sinks, its cargo is lost.
-Social movements sail through murky waters: strategic uncertainties, scandals and infighting, and a changing zeitgeist, with unknown unknowns looming in the distance.
+Social movements sail through murky waters: strategic uncertainties, scandals and infighting, and a changing zeitgeist, with unknown unknowns looming in the deep.
 I want EA to be robust against those challenges.

 Part of this is simply movement best practices: thinking decisions through carefully, being kind to each other, creating a healthy intellectual climate.
 It’s also crucial to consider collapse scenarios in advance, so we can safely steer away from them.